Regina Kulikova

 Regina Aleksandrovna Kulikova (Russian: Регина Александровна Куликова; born 30 January 1989) is a former professional Russian tennis player.
 Her highest WTA singles ranking is No. 65, which she reached in May 2010.
-Her career high in doubles is 226, which she attained in May 2011.
-Her best result on the WTA Tour is her quarterfinal appearance at the 20Championships where she defeated Svetlana Kuznetsova.
+Her career-high in doubles is 226, which she attained in May 2011.
+Her best result on the WTA Tour is her quarterfinal appearance at the 2010 Dubai Tennis Championships where she defeated Svetlana Kuznetsova.
 Her biggest victory at a Grand Slam tournament came at the 2011 Australian Open, where she defeated former semifinalist Daniela Hantuchová, in the first round.

 Tennis career

 As a junior Kulikova reached a career high of 22 in October 2004.

 2009

 After a six-month lay off, Kulikova started her 2009 on the ITF Circuit in May, falling in her opening qualifying match.
 She then played in the qualifying event for the French Open, but lost in the first round to Vania King.
 Kulikova returned to the ITF Circuit with more success, reaching the quarterfinals of the singles and winning the doubles title at a tournament in Galatina.
 In her subsequent tournament, Kulikova qualified for her first Grand Slam tournament at Wimbledon.
 She beat Karolina Šprem in the first round and then upset world No. 27, Alisa Kleybanova, in three sets.
 Kulikova's run came to an end against world No. 4, Elena Dementieva, in the third round, going down 6–1, 6–2 to her compatriot.
 Despite the scoreline, Dementieva was full of praise for her opponent, commenting: "She is a very good player.
 She was very impressive through the whole week".
 The rest of Regina's summer was marred by injury, as she was forced to retire in the final round of qualifying for the Slovenia Open.
 She returned to action at the US Open but lost in her first qualifying match.
 At the Bell Challenge, Kulikova defeated Jorgelina Cravero before falling to Lucie Šafářová, 2–6, 5–7.
 Kulikova finished 2009 by returning to the ITF Circuit where she won three titles— Las Vegas, Kansas City and Dubai.
 Her win at the Las Vegas Open was all the more impressive as Kulikova was suffering from a back strain during the final.
 Her last match of 2009 was a win, as she defeated Sandra Záhlavová in a narrow two-setter to take the 11th Al Habtoor Tennis Challenge in Dubai.
 Kulikova ended the year ranked at 138.